Puriney/scRNA.seq.course/05-exprs-qc.md

 <p class="caption">(\#fig:total-features-hist)Histogram of the number of detected genes in all cells</p>
 </div>

-Here we see that most cells have between 7,000-10,000 detected genes, which is normal for high-depth scRNA-seq.
-However this varies by experimental protocol and sequencing depth with droplet-based methods or lower sequencing-depth detecting fewer genes per cell.
-The feature to note is the __"heavy tail"__ of the left hand side of the distribution.
+From the plot we conclude that most cells have between 7,000-10,000 detected genes, which is normal for high-depth scRNA-seq.
+However, this varies by experimental protocol and sequencing depth.
+For example, droplet-based methods or samples with lower sequencing-depth typically detect fewer genes per cell.
+The most notable feature in the above plot is the __"heavy tail"__ on the left hand side of the distribution.
 If detection rates were equal across the cells then the distribution should be approximately normal.
-Thus we remove those cells in the tail of the distribution (<7,000 detected genes).
+Thus we remove those cells in the tail of the distribution (fewer than 7,000 detected genes).

 ```r